 Since after the commissioning of the Komenda Sugar Plant by President Mahama, much questions have been raised by several individuals on its appropriateness.

-Among many of the issues raised, some questioned the supposed source of raw materials, while some others were wondering over the reasons behind the sudden commissioning.
+Among many of the issues raised, some questioned the supposed, while some others were wondering over the reasons behind the sudden commissioning.

 However, the Central Regional Minister, Ricketts Hagan has come up to clarify the public on mapped out plans for the efficient running of the Sugar Plant.